mdda/blocks-examples/sqrt/README.rst

 Structure of the Model
 --------------------------

-The model created has 1 input node, 10 hidden nodes and one output node.
+The model being used is a standard Multi-Layer Perceptron (``MLP``), with 1 input node, 10 hidden nodes and 1 output node.

 The (internal) outputs from the hidden nodes have ``Tanh`` non-linearities applied.
 Then, these (bounded) values are linearly combined to sum